andre-jeon/neo-noise/README.md

 # neosound.live
-Noise created and curated by Néo-Manhattan®.
+Noises created and curated by Néo-Manhattan®.